For some Artificial intelligence (AI) could be seen as a buzzword or fad, dreamt up by Hollywood perhaps or the marketeers of technology companies.

 Optical Character Recognition (OCR)

-A typical use case of intelligent Automation is a process input in the form of a physical Letter, a Form or an Invoice.
+A typical use case of intelligent Automation is a process input in the form of a physical aetter, a form or an invoice.
 If their inputs are scanned, they are essentially now images, and OCR or computer vision might needed in order to extract information from the documents, and convert them into a machine-readable format.

-In both cases, the Bot needs to read and identify relevant bits of data from the document, for instance key court dates in the Legal case study, or label fields on an invoice, such as the invoice number which was required in the Garage case study.
-This capability is normally provided by a Machine Learing (ML) algorithm (see below), in addition to OCR.
+In both cases, the Bot needs to read and identify relevant bits of data from the document, for example key court dates, such as seen in the Legal case study, or label fields on an invoice, such as the invoice number which was required in the Garage case study.
+This capability is normally provided by a Machine Learning (ML) algorithm (see below), in addition to OCR.

 Natural language processing (NLP)